-DISCIPLINE SPECIFIC CORE COURSE - 14: RING THEORY

-Course title & Code Credits Credit distribution of the course criteria Pre-requisite of the course (if any) Lecture Practical/ Practice Ring Theory 4 3 1 0 Class XII pass with Mathematics DSC-7: Group Theory
+DISCIPLINE SPECIFIC CORE COURSE - 14: RING THEORY Course title Credits & Code Credits Pre-requisite of Lecture Tutorial Practical/ Practice criteria the course (if any) Ring Theory 4 3 1 0 Class XII pass with Mathematics DSC-7: Group Theory

 - Introduce the fundamental theory of rings, and their homomorphisms. - Develop the basic concepts of polynomial rings and irreducibility tests for polynomials over the ring of integers, and rational numbers. - Introduce polynomial analog of a prime number. - Describe polynomial rings, principal ideal domains, Euclidean domains and unique factorization domains, and their relationships.